Joint UCL-STEaPP and GCRO project on Nature-Based Solutions For Urban Water Management

 • Date of publication: 30 September 2024

-In late 2023, Drs Christina Culwick Fatti and Samkelisiwe Khanyile from the Gauteng City-Region Observatory (GCRO), together with Dr Carla Washbourne from the University College London Department of Science, Technology, Engineering and Public Policy (UCL STEaPP), received a UCL Global Engagement small grant project.
-The project, titled 'Re-imagining urban water management through nature-based solutions (NbS): Transdisciplinary practice for co-designing settlement scale plans', aimed to explore the use of nature-based solutions for developing a water management plan for Diepsloot, an informal settlement in Johannesburg, South Africa, which faces flooding and water management challenges.
+In late 2023, Drs Christina Culwick Fatti and Dr. Samkelisiwe Khanyile from the Gauteng City-Region Observatory (GCRO), together with Dr Carla Washbourne from the University College London Department of Science, Technology, Engineering and Public Policy (UCL STEaPP), received a UCL Global Engagement small grant project.
+The project, titled 'Re-imagining urban water management through nature-based solutions (NbS): Transdisciplinary practice for co-designing settlement scale plans', aimed to explore the use of nature-based solutions for developing a water management plan for an informal settlement using the case study of Diepsloot in Johannesburg, South Africa, which faces flooding and water management challenges.

-This project was built on GCRO's previous Green Assets and Infrastructure Project, which examined the potential of NBS in Diepsloot.
+This project builds on the GCRO's previous Green Assets and Infrastructure Project, which examined the potential of NbS in Diepsloot.
 The project aimed to translate the theoretical discussions in the report into practical solutions through a transdisciplinary process involving local and community stakeholders.
 The project included activities such as a research visit, a stakeholder engagement workshop, and interviews with various stakeholders in the first half of the year.

 Sam Nbs